-This is an appeal filed by Scott Paper Company, a selfinsured employer, on August 27, 1973, from an order of the Department of Labor and Industries dated July 31, 1973, adhering to a prior order of June 28, 1973, which directed the employer to pay temporary disability compensation to which the claimant may be entitled in accordance with RCW 51.32.190.
-Appeals denied.
+Appeal filed by the Scott Paper Company, a self-insured employer, on August 27, 1973, from an order of the Department of Labor and Industries dated July 31, 1973, adhering to a prior order of July 5, 1973, which directed the employer to pay temporary disability compensation to which claimant is entitled until such time as a determinative order is issued, in accordance with RCW 51.32.190.
+Appeal DENIED.